sonntam/shelf-db/README.md

  - show price information in part detail view including tooltip with timestamp of last update
  - REST API
  - Refactor all the JavaScript code
+ - Fix file upload.
+Show preview but only upload to server after user clicks "upload".
+Also save original filename and size of file